 This document describes the One-sided Violence Dataset, a project within the Uppsala Conflict Data Program (UCDP) at the Department of Peace and Conflict Research, Uppsala University.
-Funding for the UCDP One-sided violence project is developed with support from the Human Security Research Group, Simon Fraser University, in Vancouver, Canada.
+The UCDP One-sided violence project has been developed with support from the Human Security Report Project, Simon Fraser University, in Vancouver, Canada.

 Case-specific information about the cases of one-sided violence is available at www.ucdp.uu.se/database.
-Questions regarding the definitions and the content of the dataset can be directed to Ralph.Sundberg@pcr.uu.se
+Questions regarding the definitions and the content of the dataset can be directed to Therese.Pettersson@pcr.uu.se